Anon-Planet/thgtoa/guide.md

 -   Open Virtualbox

--   Select Machine > New > Select Windows 10 64bit
+-   Select Machine > New > Select Windows 10 or Windows 11 64bit

--   Allocate a minimum amount of 2048MB but ideally 4096MB if your Ram allows it
+-   Allocate a minimum amount of 2GB for Windows 10 and 4GB for Windows 11

 -   Create a Virtual Disk using the VDI format and select Dynamically Allocated

--   Keep the disk size at 50GB (this is a maximum; it should not reach that much)
+-   Keep the disk size at 50GB for Windows 10 and 80GB for Windows 11 (this is a maximum; it should not reach that much)

+-   Make sure PAE/NX is enabled in System > Processor

 -   Select the VM and click Settings, Go into the Network Tab